Your cart is currently empty!

 How to Use Linux’s screen Command

 If you spend any time working on remote Linux servers, you’ve probably faced this problem: You start a long-running process, your connection drops, and everything you were working on gets interrupted.
 Annoying, right?
-The screen
+The screen command solves this.

-command is, why it’s useful, and how to use it effectively—even if you’re a beginner.
+In this post, you’ll learn what the screen command is, why it’s useful, and how to use it effectively—even if you’re a beginner.

-What is the screen
+What is the screen Command?

-is a terminal multiplexer.
+screen is a terminal multiplexer.
 In plain English: it lets you start a terminal session, run commands in it, and disconnect—while your processes keep running in the background.
 You can log out, lose your connection, and later reattach right where you left off.

-Why Use screen
+Why Use screen?

 - Prevents interruptions: Keep your work running if your SSH connection drops.